 You can boost your miles earnings even further by earning rewards on spending through one of United Airlines’ credit cards, issued by Chase Bank.
 You’ll want to do the math first, though, to make sure that you’ll come out ahead after any annual fees.
 The welcome bonuses and rewards earning rates on these can be particularly lucrative, especially for the top-tier cards:

-- United Gateway Card: Earn 2 miles per $1 spent on United, gas station, and local transit purchases, and 1 mile per $1 spent on everything else.
+- United Gateway Card: Earn 2 miles per $1 spent on United purchases, at gas stations, and on local transit and commuting.
+Earn 1 mile per $1 spent on all other purchases.

 - United Business Card: Earn 2 miles per $1 spent on United, restaurants and eligible delivery services, gas stations, office supply stores, and local transit, and 1 mile per $1 spent on everything else.